Sobig: Technical details

 The Sobig.F variant was programmed to contact 20 IP addresses on UDP port 8998 on August 26, 2003 to install some program or update itself.
 It is unclear what this program was, but earlier versions of the virus had installed the WinGate proxy server software—a legitimate product—in a configuration allowing it to be used as a backdoor for spammers to distribute unsolicited e-mail.

 The Sobig worm was written using the Microsoft Visual C++ compiler, and subsequently compressed using a data compression program called tElock.

 The Sobig.F worm deactivated itself on September 10, 2003.
 On November 5 the same year, Microsoft announced that they will pay $250,000 for information leading to the arrest of the creator of the Sobig worm.
-To date, the perpetrator has not been caught.
+Ruslan Ibragimov is attributed to be the original creator of the worm, however this is not confirmed.